Over 30,000 Virginia children received dental care in school-based programs during the 2018-2019 school year.

 - Caregiver time: caregivers do not have to be present or take time off work to get their children to a dental clinic

 In partnership with the Virginia Department of Health, the Department of Education, and the Delta Dental of Virginia Foundation, Catalyst staff lead a year-long learning collaborative for dental safety net clinic staff and school nurses to strengthen existing or build new school-based oral health programs (SBOHP).
 Participating teams learn best practices and evidence-based strategies from national and state experts in school-based health to support their SBOHPs.
 They also receive quality improvement tools and learn how to foster trusting partnerships between dental providers, school staff, and caregivers to deliver effective preventive dental care to students.

-Eligible dental clinic staff can submit an application to participate in the 2022-2023 SBOHP learning collaborative by September 23, 2022.
+Eligible dental clinic staff can submit an application to participate in the 2022-2023 SBOHP learning collaborative.
 Click the button below for more information.

 School-Based Health Workgroup